asibece/MQOPS/README.md

-# Testing Terraform template for ICAM.
+Simple Terraform template for creating EC2 instance from existing AMI.